Access

 Assistance dogs are welcome at the Great Exhibition Road Festival.
 Dogs must be suitably trained, supervised, and remain on a lead, tabard, or harness throughout your visit.

-Non-assistance dogs are welcome to visit any outside Festival site but will not be allowed into any internal Festival venue.
+Non-assistance dogs are welcome to visit any outside Festival site but will not be allowed into any internal Festival venues.

 More resources